scverse/muon/docs/source/index.md

 # Get to know muon

 `muon` is a Python framework for multimodal omics analysis.
-While there are many features that `muon` brings to the table, there are 3 key areas that its functionality is focused on.
+While there are many features that `muon` brings to the table, there are three key areas that its functionality is focused on.

 ## Multimodal data containers